Chris-Mark-Wilson/Zigbee-Smart-Stat/helpfile.md

 ### Summary
 The Zigbee stack is the software layer that implements the Zigbee protocol, enabling communication between Zigbee devices.
 For your ESP32-C6 project, refer to Espressif's Zigbee documentation and examples for detailed guidance.
 If you encounter issues, the debug logs and Espressif's forums are excellent resources for troubleshooting.

+## more info on thsi specific setup in README.md